 Although she was in her early 90s when she passed away in 2008, Tasha never lost her childlike spirit and sense of wonder.
 She had a lifelong love of marionettes and dolls, and the contents of her immense dollhouse were put on display at the Abby Aldrich Rockefeller Folk Art Museum in 1996.
 Christmas was her favorite holiday, for which she began preparing months in advance.
 She wrote and illustrated several Christmas books and created annual holiday-themed images to be made into Christmas cards and Advent calendars.

-Tasha also had an affinity for animals, but was especially fond of birds and Welsh Corgis.
+Tasha also had an affinity for animals and was especially fond of birds and Welsh Corgis.
 She produced a popular series of books about the fictional town of Corgiville and christened her home Corgi Cottage in honor of her beloved dogs.
 Animals appear frequently in Tasha’s art, which she drew from life.
 With inspiration all around her, images of Tasha’s home, garden, children, pets, and household items can be found in the works of art she created by a window in a small corner of her kitchen.

 Tasha’s conversation was peppered with quotes from books she’d read or people of note.
 Her favorite came from a letter written by Fra Giovanni in 1513 and included the lines: “No peace lies in the future which is not hidden in the present moment.
 Take peace!
 The gloom of the world is but a shadow; behind it, yet within our reach is joy.
 Take joy!”
 It is from this quote that the titles Take Joy!
 The Magical World of Tasha Tudor and Take Peace!
-A Corgi Cottage Christmas were appropriated for a pair of short documentaries about Tasha’s life.
+A Corgi Cottage Christmas were taken for a pair of short documentaries about Tasha’s life.

-Later today, I plan to enjoy afternoon tea—a daily ritual for Tasha—with a slice of cake from her “receipt” book to celebrate a woman for whom life itself was a work of art and whose indomitable spirit didn’t let a little thing like the 20th century interfere with her desire to live in the 1800s.
+Later today, I plan to enjoy afternoon tea—a daily ritual for Tasha—with a slice of cake made from her “receipt” book to celebrate a woman for whom life itself was a work of art and whose indomitable spirit didn’t let a little thing like the 20th century interfere with her desire to live in the mid-1800s.

 Happy 100th Birthday to Tasha Tudor: a legend, in her own time.